GeminiDRSoftware/DRAGONSWorkshops/Workshops/BasicDRAGONS-2hr/sphinx/what_are_primitives.rst

 .. admonition:: Exercise - Primitives 1

-   Using the science frame ``N20160102S0270.fits`` located in directory ``playdata``, find the answer to the questions below.
+   Using the science frame ``N20160102S0270.fits`` located in directory ``playdata/example1``, find the answer to the questions below.
 First, show the recipe for that file to see the list of primitives.
 (Hint: ``showrecipes``)

    #.
 What is the default operation used to combine the sky frames during sky